 For your convenience, common client questions are answered here.
 These are short answers to frequently asked questions, however the answers to do not contemplate every scenario and are meant as a guide and reference only.

 A claimant is an individual or business who is making a claim against you or your business for damages.
 These claims are usually for bodily injury, property damages, or other damages arising out of an accident, but could arise from a contractual dispute.
 The claimant will make a claim and demand against your insurance carrier or yourself prior to filing a lawsuit.

-A Tortfeasor is an individual or business who is alleged by a Claimant or Plaintiff to have committed a tort against them.
+A tortfeasor is an individual or business who is alleged by a claimant or plaintiff to have committed a tort against them.
 A tort is usually negligence, which is the basis for a claim for bodily injury or property damage in accidents such as a motor vehicle accident, slip and fall, or aviation accident.
 A tortfeasor may be liable even if only passively negligent such as owner of a vehicle driven by another individual or employer of an employee.
-Negligence is the failure to act as prudent reasonable person in like circumstances.

 The defendant is the person or business being sued by a plaintiff.

 The plaintiff is alleging the damages sought are within the County Court jurisdiction, less than Circuit Court but higher than small claims.
 However, this does not mean that damages cannot exceed $15,000.

 The plaintiff is alleging the damages sought are less than $8,000 and invoking the jurisdiction of Small Claim Court.